 - You will have the skills to tailor in-clinic interventions to target specific skills needed for driving.

-In addition, the DRT will:
+In addition, the Driver Rehabilitation Specialist will:

 - Conduct a comprehensive driving evaluation consisting of in-clinic, on-road, or in the driving simulator.

-- Provide behind the wheel (in-vehicle or via driving simulator) training to address specific visual, cognitive, motor or other sensory deficits.
+- Provide behind the wheel (in-vehicle or via a driving simulator) training to address specific visual, cognitive, motor or other sensory deficits.

-- Write a vehicle prescriptions for vehicle modifications.
+- Write vehicle prescriptions for vehicle modifications.